By Jasmine Cruz, Account Manager, BBH LA

 Birmingham Business School

-Every February, at the start of Black History Month, brands champion an emotional cry for unity.
-But by the time March rolls around, most brands are back to business as usual.
-In fact, a recent report found that about 76% of companies still have no diversity or inclusion goals.
+At the start of Black History Month, brands champion an emotional cry for unity.
+But by the time the next month rolls around, most brands are back to business as usual.
+In fact, a report found that about 76% of companies still have no diversity or inclusion goals.

 All brands have a voice concerning DE&I. In fact, there’s a great opportunity in leveraging your specialty in exploring the intersectionality of these social issues.